sambhav228/Data_Structure_Algorithm/Sorting Algorithms/Readme.md

 150 items, ht = 109 (3·109 >= 150), so the first spacing is ht-1, or 41.
 The second spacing is 19,
 then 5, and finally 1.

+## Quicksort

+Although the shell sort algorithm is significantly better than insertion sort, there is still room for improvement.
+One of the most popular sorting algorithms is quicksort.
+Quicksort executes in O(n lg n) on average, and O(n2) in the worst-case.
+However, with proper precautions, worst-case behavior is very unlikely.
+Quicksort is a non-stable sort.
+It is not an in-place sort as stack space is required.